FBI report warned of ‘war’ at Capitol, contradicting claims there was no indication of looming violence

 The document notes that one online comment advised, “if Antifa or BLM get violent, leave them dead in the street,” while another said they need “people on standby to provide supplies, including water and medical, to the front lines.
 The individual also discussed the need to evacuate noncombatants and wounded to medical care.”

 On Jan.
-6, a large, angry crowd of people who’d attended a nearby rally marched to the Capitol, smashing windows and breaking down doors to get inside.
+6, a large, angry crowd of people who had attended a nearby rally marched to the Capitol, smashing windows and breaking down doors to get inside.
 One woman in the mob was shot and killed by a Capitol Police officer; officials said three others in the crowd died from medical emergencies.
 Another Capitol police officer died after suffering injuries.

 On Friday, the head of the FBI’s Washington Field Office, Steven D’Antuono, told reporters “there was no indication” of anything planned for the day of Trump’s rally “other than First Amendment-protected activity.”
 D’Antuono added, “we worked diligently with our partners on this.”